renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

 # Active Subscription is Required

-The beta version of the RP Diet Coach app is available to users under the same access terms as the production app, which means an active subscription is required.
-If you're already subscribed to the RP Diet Coach app, you'll be able to use the beta just like you would the regular version--your existing login and subscription will carry over automatically.
+The beta version of the RP Diet Coach App is available to users under the same access terms as the production app, which means an active subscription is required.
+If you're already subscribed to the RP Diet Coach App, you'll be able to use the beta just like you would the regular version--your existing login and subscription will carry over automatically.

 If you're not currently subscribed, you'll need to sign up for a subscription to access the beta.
 The beta isn't a free trial, but rather an early-access version of the app with new features and improvements in development.
 We greatly appreciate our beta testers' feedback, and your participation helps us make the app even better!